-S8.1 High Kick (head) – three (3) points may be awarded to a competitor for a legal martial art technique, where a judge is satisfied that the following criteria have been met:
+S8.1 High Kick – three (3) points may be awarded to a competitor for a legal technique, where a judge is satisfied that the following criteria have been met:

 S8.1.1 In addition to satisfying all the criteria of article S 8.2 herein – the high kick demonstrated both skill and balance in its delivery and control.

-S8.2 Strikes and Kicks – One (1) point may be awarded to a competitor for a legal martial art technique, where a judge is satisfied that the following criteria have been met:
+S8.2 Strikes and Kicks – One (1) point may be awarded to a competitor for a legal technique strike or kick delivered to a legal target area, where a judge is satisfied that the following criteria have been met:

-S8.2.1 The strike or kick was delivered to a legal target area and satisfied the rules of contact.
+S8.2.1 The strike or kick was delivered above the waist to a legal target area and satisfied the rules of contact.

 S8.2.2 Potential Force required – The strike or kick was controlled and had the ‘potential force’ to have: knocked-down, knocked-out, or incapacitated, the opponent.

-S8.2.3 The technique – was controlled and focused; combination strikes or kicks will be considered on their merit.
+S8.2.3 The technique – showed retraction of the hand/foot or a controlled stop of the hand/foot; combination strikes, or kicks will be considered on their merit.
 A flurry is to be considered a repetitive number of doubtful strikes and will NOT score.

 S8.3 Legal and illegal target areas – Subject to the rules of contact:

-a) it is LEGAL to target: the outside thigh (above the knee and below the hip), and areas to the front of the body (above the waist) not elsewhere excluded.
+- a) it is LEGAL to target: areas only to the front of the body above the waist unless elsewhere excluded.

-b) it is ILLEGAL to target: the throat, neck, back of the head, kidneys, the back; and when on the ground the head.
+- b) it is ILLEGAL to target: the throat, neck, eyes, any area to the back of the body including back of the head, kidneys; and when on the ground the head.

 S8.4 Rules of Contact – strikes and kicks

-S8.4.1 Contact not required – Techniques are to be controlled and limited to ‘light force’ or ‘touch contact’, as scoring is determined on ‘potential force’ a strike or kick is not required to make contact to be awarded a score.
+S8.4.1 Contact not required – Techniques are to be controlled and where permitted limited to ‘light touch contact’, as scoring is determined on ‘potential force’ a strike or kick is not required to make contact to be awarded a score.

-S8.4.2 Striking weapon – Strikes and kicks must be with the padded part of the sparring gloves or shoes with the only exception being kicks with the sole or ball of the foot
+S8.4.2 Striking weapon – Strikes and kicks must be with the padded part of the sparring gloves or mitts or instep with the only exception being kicks with the sole or ball of the foot